chanzuckerberg/cellxgene-census/docs/cell_census_schema_0.0.1.md

 #### Cell Census summary cell counts  – `census_obj[“census_info”][“summary_cell_counts”]` – `SOMADataframe`

 Summary cell counts grouped by organism and relevant cell metadata MUST be modeled as a `SOMADataFrame` in `census_obj[“census_info”][“summary_cell_counts”]`.
-Each row of MUST correspond to a combination of organism and metadata variable with the following columns:
+Each row of MUST correspond to a combination of organism and metadata variables with the following columns:

 <table>
 <thead>